mappiamo/mapi-geoCMS/doc/index.rst

     <?php $this->widget('box_collabrators' array(n)); ?>

 This widget have one parameters "n", what is the maximum number of collabotators article based on the selected content.
 The collaborator's e-mail must be saved to the meta value with name "collaborator".

+.. note:: This widget have no parameter about collaborators name ir e-mail, because these names depending on the document.
+This is the reason why the collaborator's identifier definied by meta data of selected document not by the template.

 Cookie box
 ----------